Learn about the growing trend among community colleges to ban tobacco use on campus.

-According to McDonald’s investigations, community colleges that have adopted smoke-free and tobacco free policies include schools such as Asheville-Buncombe Technical, Cleveland, Guilford Technical, Haywood, Pitt, Roanoke-Chowan, Stanly, Wake Technical, and Wilkes Community College
+According to McDonald’s investigations, community colleges that have adopted smoke-free and tobacco-free policies include schools such as Asheville-Buncombe Technical, Cleveland, Guilford Technical, Haywood, Pitt, Roanoke-Chowan, Stanly, Wake Technical, and Wilkes Community College

 Motivations Behind Tobacco-Free Schools

-While the trend to ban tobacco on community college campus is on the rise, McDonald highlights the motivations, specifically, behind Central Carolina Community College’s (CCC) tobacco ban.
+While the trend to ban tobacco on community college campuses is on the rise, McDonald highlights the motivations, specifically, behind Central Carolina Community College’s (CCC) tobacco ban.
 According to McDonald, tobacco was outlawed on the Carolina campus beginning on January 1st of 2008.
-CCC’s ban was initialed by the college’s board of trustees, as members on the board agreed to enforce a 100% “Tobacco Free Campus Policy,” which orders all campus visitors, students, and staff members to abstain from using tobacco when on the CCC educational site.
+CCC’s ban was initialed by the college’s board of trustees, as members on the board agreed to enforce a 100% “Tobacco-Free Campus Policy,” which orders all campus visitors, students, and staff members to abstain from using tobacco when on the CCC educational site.

 As Dr. Bud Marchant, CCC’s college president supports, “The college is committed to providing its students and employees with a safe and healthful environment […] Many community colleges and other institutions have already gone tobacco-free.
 This is an important way we can provide a more healthful environment

 While non-smokers will certainly enjoy CCC’s new tobacco policy, outsiders may question the motives for this new smoke-free statute.
 According to information from the North Carolina Health and Wellness Trust Fund, tobacco has been identified as the primary preventable cause of early and premature deaths and diseases in the United States.
-Adding to this fact, approximately 28 percent of 18 to 24 year olds in the state of North Carolina are reportedly engaging in smoking habits.
+Adding to this fact, approximately 28 percent of 18 to 24-year-olds in the state of North Carolina are reportedly engaging in smoking habits.
 In an attempt to fight the epidemic of death and disease, particularly among the college-age population group, community colleges, such as CCC, believe that banning smoking on campus will encourage a greater shift towards smoke-free lifestyles.
-Most significantly, the 18 to 24 year old age group is the only population base, nationally, in which smoking rates are on the rise; therefore, an effort to decrease this trend is being embraced by community college institutions across the country.
+Most significantly, the 18 to 24-year-old age group is the only population base, nationally, in which smoking rates are on the rise; therefore, an effort to decrease this trend is being embraced by community college institutions across the country.

 Further supporting McDonald’s report on CCC’s shifts in tobacco policies, Nardy Baeza Bickel, of The Grand Rapids Press